knpuniversity/symfony2-rest/knpu/episode5/hateoas-php-library.md

 This is a bundle, so grab the new bundle statement, open `AppKernel` and pop that at the bottom.

 Perfect.
-Currently, we had added our own super sweet annotation system for adding links.
+Currently, we have our own super sweet annotation system for adding links.
 In `Battle`, we use `@Link` to create a `programmer` link.

 Guess what!
 I completely stole that idea from this library.
 But now, to make our app